Workshop: Improving knowledge of midge-borne diseases – a Nordic focus

 Ulrika Rockström, Gård och djurhälsan, Sweden. - A new surveillance program for orbiviruses in wild ruminants in Denmark.

-Christina Lazov, Statens Serum Institute, Denmark.
+Christina Lazov, SSI, Denmark.

 - Vertical transmission of BTV-3 in Norwegian cattle.